 Many companies pay Income Tax on their taxable income, and then distribute after-tax profits using franking credits via franked dividends.
 If Income Tax has already been paid by the company within an ETF, investors don’t need to pay it again.

-Invest in a BTC SMSF
+Invest in a Bitcoin SMSF

-Self-Managed Super Funds (SMSFs) are a means for Aussie taxpayers to include crypto in their retirement portfolio - and they come with some nice tax perks too.
+Crypto Self-Managed Super Funds (SMSFs) are a means for Aussie taxpayers to include crypto in their retirement portfolio - and they come with some nice tax perks too.

-If you want to buy crypto using your SMSF, you can do this on a couple of major exchanges like Kraken, Swyftx and CoinSpot.
+If you want to buy crypto using your SMSF, you can do this on a couple of major exchanges like Kraken, Swyftx, and CoinSpot.
 You'll just have to register your SMSF Trust with the exchange you want to use.

 When you have invested - when members of the SMSF are in the pension phase - any capital gain would be exempt from taxation.

-A word to the wise though - the ATO are very specific about how a SMSF must be run, and should you not meet their requirements you can potentially face high penalties.
+A word to the wise though - the ATO is very specific about how a SMSF must be run, and should you not meet their requirements you can potentially face high penalties.
 You can learn more about investing and running a SMSF on the ATO site.

 Donate to a DGR

-While gifting crypto isn’t tax free in Australia, donations to a deductible gift recipient (DGR) are - and you can even claim a deduction.
+While gifting crypto isn’t tax free in Australia, donations of crypto to a deductible gift recipient (DGR) are - and you can even claim a deduction.
 Provided you donate to a DGR, you’ll be able to claim a deduction equal to the market value of your crypto at the point of the donation.